Academics

 Average Classroom Size: 17 Students

-All students rotate through 9 weeks of Visual Art, Drama, Band (instruments provided), and Orchestra (instruments provided).
-Bible and PE year- round.
+All students rotate through 12 weeks of Visual Art, Drama, Band (instruments provided), Orchestra (instruments provided) and Coding with Color (STEAM initiative).
+Bible and PE are year-round.

 List of 6 items.